10 Smart Methods To Raise Money For a Startup

 - Generating revenue is the highest priority for a small business.
-The goal is to operate a fairly standard business model that earns a profit, not reinvent the wheel.
+Don't forget the goal is to operate a fairly standard business model that earns a profit, not reinvent the wheel.

-Our guide focuses mainly on how to raise money for startups, not small businesses.
-However, if you are a small business owner, we do have three methods to share that you can use
+Our guide focuses mainly on how to successfully raise capital for startups, not small businesses.
+However, if you are a small business owner, we do have three methods to share that most founders can use.

 Should I raise money for my startup?